Nakagusuku Bay: USFJ/MSDF Facilities

-The Naha Pilot Association provides pilots.
-The association has four pilots.
-Six hours' notice must be given for scheduling a pilot and to allow time for the pilot to travel from Naha to Buckner Bay.
+The Naha Pilot Association contracts pilot service.
+Sufficient advance notice must be given for scheduling a pilot and to allow time for the pilot to travel from Naha to Buckner Bay.
 Three Japanese commercial tugs rated at 3,200 hp are available for White Beach.
 A pilot is mandatory for U.S. Navy vessels berthing at the White Beach piers but is not required when anchoring.
 Pilots will not normally board ships with northerly winds greater than 30 kt or southerly winds greater than 26 kt.
 Wave heights greater than 4.9 ft (1.5 m) make it too difficult to get on or off the ship.
 All pilots possess adequate English language ability to convey helm and engine orders.
 Additionally, a qualified Japanese speaking dockmaster will be stationed pierside to assist in docking evolutions.
 The pilot and working tug primarily use Channel 13 VHF-FM but can be initially contacted via Channel 16 VHF-FM.
 The pilot pickup point is in the vicinity of 26°14'N 127°55'E. If required, a second tug will normally meet the ship at 26°16.4'N 127°54.3'E.

-Anchorage and berthing assignments for Navy vessels are made by the Navy Port Control Officer located at White Beach on a 24-hour-a-day basis.
-However, arrival and departure at both piers is recommended between the hours of 0800 and 1600, except in an emergency.
+Anchorage and berthing assignments for Navy vessels are made by the Navy Port Control Officer located at White Beach.
 Navy Port Control can be contacted via Channel 16 VHF-FM or on 2716 kHz USB.
-The local phone numbers for Port Operations are 622-1371/1362.
-The OIC White Beach Port Operations can also be contacted by cell at 090-9789-9623.

 No repair facilities are located at White Beach.

 Tengan Pier is the primary U.S. military ammunition cargo operations site in Okinawa.
-Ammunition and explosive handling operations are conducted on the pier from 0800 until 2200.
+Ammunition and explosive handling operations are conducted on the pier from 0800 until sunset.
 Tengan pier has limited shelter from the weather.
-Normally, only daylight arrival is permitted.
-Departure is permitted at any time.
-Ships normally tie up bow out.
 Anchorage berths can be coordinated through the ship's agent or the local Military Sealift Command Office.
 Pilot rendezvous point is 26°25'N 127°58'E. Five tugs rated at 3,200 hp are available in Kin Wan Bay.
-The phone numbers for the MSC Office are DSN 315-648-7685/6 or commercial 098-859-8204.

 Tengan Pier is 82 ft (m) wide and 806 ft (m) long with reinforced concrete solid construction.
 The pier can accommodate two ships with one on each side.